Activity While Traveling

 Dangerous Activities.
 Several activities are noted as Dangerous.
 Performing one of these activities usually means having to separate from the group with a risk of being attacked or trapped without help.

 Distracting Activities .
 Some activities are so demanding that you can’t pay much attention to your surroundings.
-While you perform a Distracting activity, you suffer disadvantage on Wisdom (Perception) checks.
+While you perform a Distracting activity, you suffer -1d to Awareness and Investigation checks.

 Exhausting Activities.
 Some activities are much more tiresome that simple travel.
 If you perform two Exhausting activities on one day, you suffer one level of exhaustion after finishing the second one, but before looking for and setting up camp.